Skip to main content

 Explainer · 2026

-Widely reported estimates put the average OnlyFans income around a few hundred dollars a month, but that average is misleading: earnings are so top-heavy that a small share of accounts captures most of the money, so the typical (median) account earns far less, most accounts make only modest amounts.
-The headline 'average' describes the top tail, not the middle.
+Average OnlyFans income is widely reported as a few hundred dollars a month, but that number misleads.
+Earnings are so top-heavy that a small share of accounts captures most of the money, so the typical (median) account earns far less.
+The headline average describes the top tail, not the middle of the distribution.

 TL;DR